 Chiron is also considered the “wound of the soul” where the attachment to suffering is difficult to release.
 The Chiron return at age 50 is a marker of a time where we may find resolution and acceptance and learn to make peace with our wound.
 Chiron Pisces will give that opportunity for compassion and surrender to our healing, honoring spiritual methods to bring a sense of cohesion and interconnectedness as Pisces symbolizes merging with the greater whole where we are all connected.
 Here we have an opportunity to dissolve and unravel the layers to the wounding although there could be the negative of escape and scapegoating, pasting our pain elsewhere and disappearing into a void, wishing to immerse ourselves in incubation.

-We saw clearly the devastating wounding occurring with Chiron Pisces (Neptune-water related issues -oceans, flooding, tsunamis, hurricanes) with the Gulf Oil spill just as Chiron first moved into Pisces in 2010 as well as the catastrophic Japan Tsunami as Chiron moved back into Pisces once again in March 2011 with the continuous tremendous torrential rains and flooding.
+We saw clearly the devastating wounding occurring with Chiron Pisces (Neptune water related issues with oceans, flooding, tsunamis, hurricanes) with the Gulf Oil spill just as Chiron first moved into Pisces in 2010 as well as the catastrophic Japan Tsunami as Chiron moved back into Pisces once again in March 2011, with the continuous tremendous torrential rains and flooding.
 Chiron Pisces will give the opportunity to shed many tears whether literally or metaphorically and the pouring out of pain with a time to release and surrender and let gush out the flow of anguish and be brought to your knees.